 A: The guidelines for scheduling appointments are set by the Department of Workers' Compensation.
 These parameters require the appointment be set greater than 30 days from the initial request, but before 60 days have elapsed.
 This can be extended to 90 days if all parties agree.

-Q: Why can't I send medical records to your all of your locations?
+Q: Why can't I send medical records to all of your office locations?

 A: All records and corrspondence must be sent to our main office only to ensure receipt and routing to the appropriate doctor by the appointment day.
 Some of our locations are in other doctor's offices and used for evaluation purposes only.
 Those offices have their own day to day functions and do not accept mail for us as they are not associated with our practice.

 Q: How important is filling out the history questionnaire?

 A: Extremely important.
 Our physicians require you to fill out the history questionnaire in advance to expedite the evaluation process.
 This information is heavily relied upon and is used in finalizing your report.
 This is a chance for you as the injured worker to provide information in your own words, not otherwise available to the physician which can then be reviewed and discussed during the evaluation.

 Q: I am the injured worker, will I get a copy of the QME report report when it is completed?